data-integrations/wrangler/docs/directives/text-distance.md

 # Text Distance

-The `text-distance` directive measures the difference between two sequences of characters, using a specified method of measuring the distance between strings.
+The TEXT-DISTANCE directive measures the difference between two sequences of characters, using a specified method of measuring the distance between strings.